georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-pipeline-movfn-aggregation.md

 }
 ```

+%  TEST[setup:sales]

 1. A `date_histogram` named "my_date_histo" is constructed on the "timestamp" field, with one-month intervals
 2. A `sum` metric is used to calculate the sum of a field.
 This could be any numeric metric (sum, min, max, etc)
 3. Finally, we specify a `moving_fn` aggregation which uses "the_sum" metric as its input.

 Moving averages are built by first specifying a `histogram` or `date_histogram` over a field.
 You can then optionally add numeric metrics, such as a `sum`, inside of that histogram.
 Finally, the `moving_fn` is embedded inside the histogram.
-The `buckets_path` parameter is then used to "point" at one of the sibling metrics inside of the histogram (see [`buckets_path` Syntax](/reference/data-analysis/aggregations/pipeline.md#buckets-path-syntax) for a description of the syntax for `buckets_path`.
+The `buckets_path` parameter is then used to "point" at one of the sibling metrics inside of the histogram (see [`buckets_path` Syntax](search-aggregations-pipeline.md#buckets-path-syntax) for a description of the syntax for `buckets_path`.

 An example response from the above aggregation may look like: